• Skip to primary navigation

 • Pumpkin Puree.
 You can make your own or purchase canned pumpkin puree.

-• Vegetable or canola oil.
+• Vegetable Oil.
 A neutral-tasting oil works really well in this recipe.

 Tips